schellinzachary/L-RIP/README.md

 # L-RIP
-Learning the restricted isometry property
+Learning the restricted isometry property.
+Specifically we want to learn the restricted isometry constant (RIC).